ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 Upon receiving a request to validate the VID with input parameters (UIN), the system validates the VID against the defined VID policy
 1. Validates if the VID is of configured length.
-1. If no length is configured, validates if VID length is of 16 digits
 1. Validates the VID by verifying the checksum
 1. Validates if the VID received as per the VID generation logic
 1. Responds to the source with appropriate message and raises an alert in case of listed exceptions